Summary

 Non-Retaliation

-JPMorganChase prohibits intimidation of or retaliation against an individual because he/she objected to behavior prohibited by this policy, reported a concern under this policy in good faith, or assisted with any inquiry or investigation under this policy.
+JPMorganChase prohibits intimidation of or retaliation against an individual because he/she objected to behavior prohibited under this policy, reported a concern in good faith, or assisted with any inquiry or investigation under this policy.

 Oversight